 Memorial Hermann is also proud to be part of the Greater Houston Partnership’s One Houston Together initiative to make Houston “America’s most inclusive and open city.”
 Our system has pledged to adhere to the initiative’s Racial Equality Principles, using them as a framework as we work to reform systems of bias, strengthen underserved communities, advocate for inclusion and remove barriers to achievement.
 As one of Houston’s largest employers, Memorial Hermann is proud to be part of the Houston business community’s collective commitment to racial equity and inclusion.

-Employees interested in taking a more active role in Memorial Hermann’s EDI efforts can email EDI@memorialhermann.org for more information.
+Employees interested in taking a more active role in Memorial Hermann’s EDI commitments can email EDI@memorialhermann.org for more information.

 Equal Employment Opportunity